Asamartino/Rust/Rustlings/Chapter 08 Common Collections/README.md

       ```
     - **Doesn’t support indexing** as some characters > 1 byte.
 Can look at it as: **bytes** _s.bytes()_, **scalars** _s.chars()_ or **grapheme cluster** (≅ letters)

-- Hash map: to look up data by using a key.
+- _Hash map_: to look up data by using a key.
     - Need to be imported it via: ```use std::collections::HashMap;```
     - Keys can be of any type, but all must have the same type (same for values).
     - **For values that:**